saeidtaleghani23/Football_Player_Tracking_YOLO11/README.md

 cd YOLO11_Object_Detection
 pip install -r requirements.txt
 ```
-## Training
+## Training and Testing
-To fine-tune the YOLO11m model, run:
+To fine-tune the YOLO11m model and test its performance on the football.mp4, run:
 ```bash
 python track_players_YOLO11.py
 ```